Recursion (computer science): Single recursion and multiple recursion

 Recursion that contains only a single self-reference is known as single recursion, while recursion that contains multiple self-references is known as multiple recursion.
 Standard examples of single recursion include list traversal, such as in a linear search, or computing the factorial function, while standard examples of multiple recursion include tree traversal, such as in a depth-first search.

 Single recursion is often much more efficient than multiple recursion, and can generally be replaced by an iterative computation, running in linear time and requiring constant space.
 Multiple recursion, by contrast, may require exponential time and space, and is more fundamentally recursive, not being able to be replaced by iteration without an explicit stack.

 Multiple recursion can sometimes be converted to single recursion (and, if desired, thence to iteration).
 For example, while computing the Fibonacci sequence naively entails multiple iteration, as each value requires two previous values, it can be computed by single recursion by passing two successive values as parameters.
-This is more naturally framed as corecursion, building up from the initial values, while tracking two successive values at each step – see corecursion: examples.
-A more sophisticated example involves using a threaded binary tree, which allows iterative tree traversal, rather than multiple recursion.